yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/first-api.md

 **How Segment Tags work in Tyk Cloud?**

-When an Edge Gateway is deployed, the tag 'edge' and a location tag are automatically generated for the Edge Gateway.
-You use these tags to connect your API to the appropriate Edge Gateway.
+When a Cloud Data Plane is deployed, the tag 'edge' and a location tag are automatically generated for the Cloud Data Plane.
+You use these tags to connect your API to the appropriate Cloud Data Plane.
 It works as follows:

-1. Add the **edge** tag to your API to connect it to all Edge Gateways within the Control Plane.
+1. Add the **edge** tag to your API to connect it to all Cloud Data Planes within the Control Plane.
-2. Add the location tag to your API to connect it to only Edge Gateways with that location within the Control Plane.
+2. Add the location tag to your API to connect it to only Cloud Data Planes with that location within the Control Plane.
 {{< /note >}}

 {{< warning success >}}
 **Warning**

-All APIs must be connected to an Edge Gateway by adding the appropriate tag in the *Segment Tags (Node Segmentation)* in the API Designer.
+All APIs must be connected to a Cloud Data Plane by adding the appropriate tag in the *Segment Tags (Node Segmentation)* in the API Designer.
 {{< /warning >}}

 * **Step 5 - Save Your API:** Click **Save** from the API Designer.
 Your API will now be added to the APIs list and as the next step you'll access your API from the Gateway Ingress.